Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Home Remedies for Burning Feet during Pregnancy

 Many things can frustrate you during pregnancy, including the burning sensation in your feet.
 Another thing you will notice is swelling in your feet.
-Luckily, there are natural remedies to help ease the problem.
+Fortunately, there are natural remedies available to help alleviate the problem.
 You can do the following:

-- Rest—Give your feet the rest they need, as too much pressure makes them swell.
+• Rest—Give your feet the rest they need, as excessive pressure can cause them to swell.
 You can keep your feet elevated while resting.

-- Move Around – prevent keeping your feet in the same position and move around.
-Change your feet arrangement, especially if you have a desk job.
+• Move Around – prevent keeping your feet in the same position and move around.
+Change your foot arrangement, especially if you have a desk job.

-- Consume Less Coffee – Caffeine is unhealthy and leads to dehydration and swollen feet, causing a burning sensation.
+• Consume Less Coffee – Caffeine is unhealthy and can lead to dehydration, swollen feet, and a burning sensation.

-- Drink Enough Water—Now, you may think about how drinking water can help relieve the sensation.
-A fact is that keeping the body hydrated helps flush the body of excess fluid and toxins.
+• Drink Enough Water—Now, you may think about how drinking water can help relieve the sensation.
+A fact is that keeping the body hydrated helps flush out excess fluid and toxins.

-- Make Use of a Skin Brush – use the brush in an upwards formation to help with blood circulation.
+• Use a Skin Brush – apply the brush in an upward motion to help improve blood circulation.

-- Drink Apple Cider Vinegar—You can mix a spoonful of ACV with two glasses of water and drink it on an empty stomach.
+• Drink Apple Cider Vinegar—You can mix a spoonful of ACV with two glasses of water and drink it on an empty stomach.
 This helps balance the electrolytes and contains high levels of potassium.
 You can even wrap your feet with it.
-Take equal parts of apple cider vinegar with warm water, soak a towel in it, and wrap it around your feet.
+Take equal parts of apple cider vinegar and warm water, soak a towel in the mixture, and wrap it around your feet.

 Home Remedies for Burning Feet and Palms